George Lincoln Rockwell: Early days and discharge from the Navy (1959–1960)

 In early 1959, Rockwell founded the World Union of Free Enterprise National Socialists (WUFENS), which was eventually shortened to World Union of National Socialists (WUNS), making contact with leaders of neo-Nazi movements in other countries, including Colin Jordan.
 In October 1959, Rockwell founded the American Nazi Party, and its headquarters became 928 North Randolph Street in Arlington, which also became Rockwell's home.

-As a result of his political activities and increasing prominence as a well-known racist, the Chief of Naval Personnel sent Rockwell a letter on January 6, 1960 warning him he could be dismissed from the Navy due to his racist views.
+As a result of his political activities and increasing prominence as a well-known racist, the Chief of Naval Personnel sent Rockwell a letter on January 6, 1960, warning him he could be dismissed from the Navy due to his racist views.
 Rockwell was scheduled a hearing before a board of officers.
 While waiting for the hearing, he wrote In Hoc Signo Vinces (lit.
 'In This Sign You Shall Conquer'), a pamphlet that expressed his admiration for the swastika as a symbol and his idea that the white race had to reconquer the Earth.
+After Rockwell shifted to open neo-Nazism, he ceased writing for Carto's magazine Right, which was not explicitly neo-Nazi, but continuing working with and being friends with Carto; Carto, in turn, spoke highly of Rockwell and the American Nazi Party.
+This ended when, in 1964, Carto and Rockwell had a split after Rockwell accused Carto's idol Francis Parker Yockey of being a Soviet agent.

 During his February 1, 1960 hearing, he further expressed his racism at the hearing held over his discharge.
 He and his witnesses accused Anna Rosenberg, the United States Assistant Secretary of Defense, who was Jewish, of being a traitor.
 The board voted unanimously and Rockwell was given an honorable discharge.
 The discharge disturbed him further, as at this point, Rockwell had given up everything else in his life for his views.
 He was discharged only a short time before he would have been eligible to retire with a pension, and due to his finances Rockwell needed the stipend given by his position.
 Despite the discharge he continued to go by the title of "the Commander" for his activism.